entity-framework-herencia

 );

-• Only the derived classes have tables
+• Only derived classes have a table

 • The derived tables have the common columns duplicated